UPAC REQUESTOR HANDBOOK

 The information in the section is an excerpt from the SFB handbook, Section VIII.
 The official SFB handbook is the governing document and is available from student affairs at the following web page: studentfee.psu.edu.

-Appeals are not heard solely on the basis of disagreement with the decision of the allocation committee.
+Appeals are not heard solely based on disagreement with the decision of the allocation committee.
 Grounds for appeal are honored by the allocation committee when one of the following is found to have occurred:

-- Deviations were made from Allocation Committee policy and/or SFB policy.
+1. Deviations were made from Allocation Committee policy and/or SFB

-- Requestor appeals to the Allocation Committee using the Appeal Form (Appendix B), checking the Appeal to Allocation Committee box and stating the grounds for appeal.
-The appeal must be submitted to the Allocation Committee within five academic days from the date of notification of the outcome of the request.
+• Requestor appeals to the Allocation Committee using the Appeal Form found on the UPAC OrgCentral Page or by contacting UPAC@psu.edu The appeal must be submitted to the Allocation Committee within five academic days from the date of notification of the outcome of the request.

-- A three-person Appeals Board will be appointed by the chief student affairs officer or the local allocation committee Advisor, consisting of one staff member and two students.
+• A three-person Appeals Board will be appointed by the chief student affairs officer or the local allocation committee Advisor, consisting of one staff member and two students.
 These individuals may not have been a part of the group that reviewed the original request.
-At the Commonwealth campuses this may mean that the individuals appointed are not members of the Local Allocation Committee.

 This decision must be communicated to the requestor within five academic days from the date when the appeal decision was made.